lwsrbrts/PoSHue/README.md

 Let's start with the `[HueBridge]` class.
 Use this to get an APIKey/username from your bridge so you can get and set light data with it using the `[HueLight]` class later.

+The "API key" referred to here is also known as a username or whitelist entry - it isn't the Remote API Access Token.
+This username/whitelist entry is a long living object and you only need to create it once.
+You can then use it against the Remote API (with an access token as well) or against the Local API (bridge on your LAN).

 ## Remote API Usage
 If you're using the remote API, you can generate a username/whitelist entry using just the Access Token and a properly instantiated Bridge object: